MarkDuckworth/node-standardtoolbox/README.md

 Modules
 -------
-The node-standardtoolbox contains several modules.
+The node-standardtoolbox contains one module.

 ## config
+**Note:** The simple way to load configuration from JSON is to use Node's `require` method and should be preferred over this.

 The config module loads configuration object from a JSON formatted configuration file.

     var config = require('node-standardtoolbox').config;